 - An orderly classroom with prepared workstations.

 - A teacher who guides rather than directs.

-- Emergent curriculum is defined as a process where teachers plan activities and projects based on the specific group of children they are working with, taking into account their skills, needs, and interests.
+- An emergent curriculum is defined as a process where educators plan activities and projects based on the specific group of children they are working with, taking into account their skills, needs, and interests.

-- Rather than starting with a lesson plan which requires a “hook” to get the children interested, emergent curriculum starts with the observation of the children for insight into their interests.
+- Rather than starting with lesson plans which requires a “hook” to get the children interested, an emergent curriculum starts with the observation of the children for insight into their interests.

 - Rooted in the work of noted early childhood theorists like Dewey, Piaget, and Vygotsky.

-- Teachers who employ emergent curriculum understand that the trajectory of learning happens as a consequence of the children’s genuine interest, response, and connection to the subject.
+- Educators who employ emergent curriculum understand that the trajectory of learning happens as a consequence of the children’s genuine interest, response, and connection to the subject.